 It’s no secret that exercise is essential for a healthy body.
 Adequate physical activity has been linked to improved cardiovascular health, weight management, enhanced sleep and better mental health, among other things.

-Perhaps not as well known is the link between exercise and cognitive ability.
-The benefits of aerobic exercise for a healthy mind are increasingly evident.
+Perhaps not as well known is the link between exercise and cognitive (thinking) ability.
+The benefits of aerobic exercise for a healthy mind are becoming increasingly evident.